 Determining Behavior of Custom Fields

-Custom fields may be further tailored by the organization so the use of that field is mandatory during specific phases of the project.
-Requiring a field during a workflow stage or before information can be saved means the individual is forced to either enter a value or choose from the field list (if available).
+The organization may further tailor custom fields so the use of that field is mandatory during specific phases of the project.
+Requiring a field during a workflow stage or before information can be saved means the individual is forced either to enter a value or to choose from the field list (if available).
 This is a way for an organization to enforce a corporate standard and to ensure that specific types of reports are able to be run because the information was required.

 A drawback to requiring fields to be filled out is that individuals may cancel their work on a specific page when they don’t know what information goes in that field.
-So instead of having a project with some partial information, you may end up with a project with even less information provided due to the restriction of the required custom field.
+Instead of having a project with some partial information, you may end up with a project with even less information provided due to the restriction of the required custom field.

-The behavior of a custom field can be controlled in the following ways:
+The behavior of a custom field can be controlled in these ways:

-Behavior controlled by workflow – choose this option if you want a specific stage of the workflow to require this field to be filled in before moving to the next stage.
+Behavior controlled by workflow.
+Choose this option if you want a specific stage of the workflow to require this field to be filled in before moving to the next stage.

-Require that this field has information – only select “Yes” on this option if you want to prevent information on a specific page from being saved until that field is filled in.
+Require that this field has information.
+Select “Yes” on this option only if you want to prevent information on a specific page from being saved until that field is filled in.

-When the behavior is controlled by a workflow, you do not have the option to choose whether or not the field has information.
+When the behavior is controlled by a workflow, you do not have the option to choose whether or field has information.

 To modify the behavior of a custom field: